 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by Lane Fire Authority are described in Note I to the financial statements.
+The significant accounting policies used by Santa Clara Rural Fire Protection District are described in Note I to the financial statements.
 Four new accounting policies were adopted during the year, GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability of Arrangements, Statement No. 96, Subscription-Based Information Technology Arrangements, Statement No. 99, Omnibus 202, and Statement No. 101, Compensated Absences.
 The application of existing policies was not changed during the year ended June 30, 2023.
-We noted no transactions entered into by the Authority during the year for which there is a lack of authoritative guidance or consensus.
+We noted no transactions entered into by the District during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.

-The most sensitive estimates affecting the Authority's financial statements were:
+The most sensitive estimates affecting the District's financial statements were:

 Management's estimates of depreciable lives and salvage values of capital assets, which are based on expected useful lives of the assets and current market conditions.
-We evaluated the key factors and assumptions used to develop the depreciable lives and salvage values and determined that they are reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units.
+We evaluated the key factors and assumptions used to develop depreciable lives and salvage values and determined that they are reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units.

 Certain financial statement disclosures involve significant judgment and are particularly sensitive because of their significance to financial statement users.
-The most sensitive disclosures affecting Lane Fire Authority's financial statements relate to pension plans and long-term debt disclosures.